 - Gain confidence

 - Transition into a Job

-The benefits outweigh the risks as to why its so important to consider an internship, so I encourage you to get out there an give them a shot and you just might like it.
-Now you may be telling yourself, well I have to pay rent, I have bills and responsibilities and need to be paid and my answer to you is its possible, but you must go out an look.
+The benefits outweigh the risks as to why it’s so important to consider an internship, so I encourage you to get out there and give them a shot and you just might like it.
+Now you may be telling yourself, well I have to pay rent, I have bills and responsibilities and need to be paid and my answer to you is it’s possible, but you must go out an look.

-As someone who really wishes I was more focused in this aspect for college I would have made this a top choice instead of working part time.
-Lastly internships can be part time or full time perfectly allowing you fit in school and work if you choose too.
+As someone who really wishes I was more focused on this aspect for college, I would have made this a top choice instead of working part-time.
+Lastly, internships can be part-time or full time perfectly allowing you to fit in school and work if you choose too.